Israeli police, Palestinians clash at Jerusalem's Al-Aqsa, scores injured | Law-Order

 An Aqsa official appealed for calm on the compound through the mosque's loudspeakers.
 "Police must immediately stop firing stun grenades at worshippers, and the youth must calm down and be quiet!"
 Israel's Supreme Court will hold a hearing on the Sheikh Jarrah evictions on Monday, the same day that Israel marks Jerusalem Day - its annual celebration of its capture of East Jerusalem during the 1967 Middle East war.

-The Palestine Red Crescent ambulance service said 88 of the Palestinians injured were taken to hospital after being hit with rubber-coated metal bullets.
+The Palestine Red Crescent ambulance service said 108 of the Palestinians injured were taken to hospital, with many hit with rubber-coated metal bullets.
 One of the injured lost an eye, two suffered serious head wounds and two had their jaws fractured, the Red Crescent said.
-The rest of the injuries were minor, it added.
+Most of the rest of the injuries were minor, it added.

-A police spokeswoman said Palestinians had thrown rocks, fireworks and other objects towards officers, with some of the six injured requiring medical treatment.
+A police spokeswoman said Palestinians had thrown rocks, fireworks and other objects towards officers, with about half of the 17 injured requiring medical treatment in hospital.
 "We will respond with a heavy hand to any violent disturbance, rioting or harm to our officers, and will work to find those responsible and bring them to justice," the spokeswoman said.

 Palestinian President Mahmoud Abbas said he "held (Israel) responsible for the dangerous developments and sinful attacks taking place in the holy city" and called on the U.N.
 Security Council to hold an urgent session on the issue.
 Violence has also increased in the occupied West Bank, where two Palestinian gunmen were killed and a third critically injured on Friday after they opened fire at an Israeli base, police said.
 After that incident, Israel's military said it would send additional combat troops to the West Bank.